quentincloudsnow/quentin/IntegrationHub.md

 # Conclusion
-You have now completed the Integration Hub exercice.
+You have now completed the Integration Hub exercise.
 We have seen how to create a new API integration by creating a new Spoke Action and using the REST and JSON Parser steps, then how to publish that spoke action to be able to use it in a subflow.